Skip to Main Content

 Biography

 Behnoosh Momin, DrPH, MS, MPH, is a program director in the Environmental Epidemiology Branch (EEB) of the Epidemiology and Genomics Research Program (EGRP) in NCI's Division of Cancer Control and Population Sciences (DCCPS).
-In her role, she manages a portfolio of research to promote and support epidemiologic research on modifiable risk factors and cancer in diverse populations to advance the prevention and control of cancer; identifies scientific gaps in NCI’s research portfolio and develops novel research opportunities; leads and participates in cross-disciplinary collaborations across NIH, and in public, private, and academic sectors; and mentor’s cancer prevention fellows.
+In her role, she supports epidemiologic research on modifiable risk factors and cancer to advance the prevention and control of cancer; identifies scientific gaps and develops novel research opportunities; leads and participates in cross-disciplinary collaborations across NIH, and in public, private, and academic sectors; and mentors cancer prevention fellows.

-Before joining EGRP, Dr. Momin was a health scientist for the Centers for Disease Control and Prevention’s (CDC) Division of Cancer Prevention and Control’s Comprehensive Cancer Control Branch, Scientific Support and Clinical Translation Team.
+Before joining NCI, Dr. Momin was a health scientist for the Centers for Disease Control and Prevention’s (CDC) Division of Cancer Prevention and Control’s Comprehensive Cancer Control Branch, Scientific Support and Clinical Translation Team.
 Her role involved providing scientific expertise to a diverse range of studies.
-Notably, under the Obama-Biden administration, she served as a project lead on an American Recovery and Reinvestment Act (ARRA)-funded research study aimed at identifying promotional and cessation interventions for tobacco control to reduce cancer rates.
+Notably, she served as a project lead on an American Recovery and Reinvestment Act (ARRA)-funded research study aimed at identifying promotional and cessation interventions for tobacco control to reduce cancer rates.
 Dr. Momin was presented with the CDC and ATSDR Honor Award for Excellence in Public Health Protection for her work by former CDC Director, Dr. Thomas Frieden.
-She also served as co-lead on a study measuring the effects of state and local radon policies.

-Dr. Momin is involved with numerous cancer epidemiology research initiatives, including co-founding CDC’s tobacco related cancers workgroup and leading liver cancer research demonstration projects, with a focus on underserved and high-risk populations across US states, tribes, and territories funded under the National Comprehensive Cancer Control Program.
+Dr. Momin is involved with numerous cancer epidemiology research initiatives, including co-founding CDC’s tobacco related cancers workgroup and leading liver cancer research demonstration projects funded under the National Comprehensive Cancer Control Program.
 She served as co-chair of the vaccine preventable cancers workgroup on the Comprehensive Cancer Control National Partnership, in which NCI is one of 19 federal and national partners providing strategic direction to the cancer control coalitions.

 Select Publications